0x161e-swei/covert-channel-101/README.md

 ## Challenges we ran into

-- We originally planned to try LLC covert channels which work by taking addresses only in some cache slices that the sender and the receiver agree upon.
-However, our implementation of that approach never worked and after several attempts, we decided to give up on understanding the obscure function that maps addresses to cache slices on Intel processors.
+- We originally planned to use an LLC covert channel which would work by taking addresses in only certain cache slices that the sender and the receiver agree upon.
+However, our implementation of that approach never worked and, after several attempts, we decided to give up on understanding the obscure function that maps addresses to cache slices on Intel processors.

 - The other challenges we ran into were technical implementation details not mentioned in the any of the papers we read that we had to figure out by trial and error.
 We documented them in comments in the source code.